A non-geodesic analogue of Reshetnyak's majorization theorem: Introduction

-For $\kappa\leq 0$, Lemma \ref{key-lemma} follows from a straightforward computation (see Remark \ref{key-lemma-for-nonpositive}).
-In order to prove Lemma \ref{key-lemma} for general $\kappa\in\mathbb{R}$, we generalize Alexandrov's lemma \cite[p.25]{BH} in Section \ref{alexandrov-sec}.
-Since this requires a delicate treatment of angle measure in $M_{\kappa}^2$, we recall some facts about angle measure in $M_{\kappa}^2$ in Section \ref{angle-sec}.
+For $\kappa\leq 0$, Lemma \ref{quadruple-p-lemma} follows from a straightforward computation (see Remark \ref{key-lemma-for-nonpositive}).
+In order to prove Lemma \ref{quadruple-p-lemma} for general $\kappa\in\mathbb{R}$, we prove a generalization of Alexandrov's lemma \cite[p.25]{BH} in Section \ref{alexandrov-sec}.
+Since this requires a delicate treatment of angle measure in $M_{\kappa}^2$, we recall and organize some facts about angle measure in $M_{\kappa}^2$ in Section \ref{angle-sec}.